underoot/underoot.github.io/content/blog/2021/05/16/jira-zsh-autocomplete.md

 ---
 title: How to save time with ZSH completion system
 date: 2021-05-16
+description: Do you know that you can create your own completion for your Git aliases which can make network requests to API?
+I will show you how to do that.
 ---
 What you, as software engineer, usually do?
 Right!
 You create new gitbranches almost every day, even more than once per day.
 For example, one of myeveryday patterns following:
 1. Look into the board in JIRA;